 - How to identify brood, pollen, and honey.

 - How to check for mites/other hive pests

 - Different stages of brood (eggs, larvae, capped cells)

 There will be a “classroom” portion where we will have an observation hive and be able to work with empty equipment, be able to see frames up close in the observation hive, and see queen cells.

 PLEASE NOTE!!!!
 This IS a working apiary so there may be the occasional bee flying around in the buildings or outside during the classroom portion!
 If you have an allergy or believe you have an allergy to bees please do not participate in this course.

 There will also be a “field” portion of the class where we will suit up and work with some live beehives.
 We will show you how to properly open your hive, the best way to find a queen.
 How to look for and identify eggs and more!

-Age limit of 18 or older and will need your own bee suit, gloves, and proper shoes for working in a beehive.
-We do not have suits on hand and if you don’t have your own you won’t be able to participate in the “field” portion of the class.
+Age limit of 18 or older and will need to have your own bee suit, gloves, and proper shoes for working in a beehive.
+We do not have suits on hand and if you don’t have your own you WILL NOT be able to participate in the “field” portion of the class.

 Max of 20 people per class.